 Estimated Wheel Bearing Replacement Cost by Car Model

-These are the average estimated replacement cost by car model.
-The wheel bearing replacement cost price can also differ depending on your engine type and year model.
+These are the average estimated wheel bearing replacement cost by car model.
+The cost can also differ depending on your engine type and year model.

 |Car Model||Rear Cost||Front Cost|